dimitrisppt/KCL-PEP2017-AirportGates/README.md

 Note this coursework has a split deadline: an earlier deadline for the airport gates and stacks question; and a later deadline for 'treasure hunt, continued'.

-## The PEP vector class -- technical note

-Like last week, to ensure you are using `vector` correctly, for this work you will be using a version specially adapted for this assignment.
-It is used by all the skeleton code provided, and involves writing:

-`#include "vector.h"`
-`using pep::vector;`

-... instead of the usual:

-`#include <vector>`
-`using std::vector;`

-This should not affect your solution, but note that outwith this assignment you should use the regular std vector implementation where appropriate.

 # Calculating how many airport gates are needed [3 marks]

 The arrival and departure times of planes at an airport can be defined by a pair of vectors: